 Technical Field

-This invention relates to the design methods and the design of various components in the creation of low power servers and server systems.
+This invention relates to the design methods and the design of various components in the creation of ultra-efficient computer servers, storage systems, and other Information Technology devices such as network or storage switches.

 Background Art

-Currently, the design of high-volume standard computational servers tends to follow two paths – high performance and energy efficiency.
-Since this invention relates to energy efficiency, the 2nd design path will be considered.
+Currently, the design of high-volume standard computational servers tends to follow one path – high performance.
+This invention concerns the creation of a new path: energy efficiency.

-Designing a server for energy efficiency generally relates to the process and methods of reducing the average power consumed by a server while still providing equivalent performance and functionality as similar servers which are less energy-efficient.
-Lower power servers are typically designed by selecting standard off-the-shelf components from vendors offering lower-power-components.
-These components are either designed to be lower power, binned by the vendor based upon power consumed and/or allow certain features to be disabled, said disabled-features theoretically contributing to reduced power.
+Designing a server for energy efficiency generally relates to the process and methods of reducing the average power consumed by a server while still providing requisite performance and functionality as similar servers which are not energy-efficient.
+Such power efficienct servers are typically designed by selecting non-standard off-the-shelf components from vendors offering lower-power-components.
+Additionally, major components such as printed circuit boards, fans and power supplies can be specifically designed with the intention to maximize efficiencies in: electrical power distribution and conduction; cooling; and emissions in auditory and electromagnetic categories, without sacrificing needed levels of system performance.

 [Can you fill in some more background art about what is currently done for low power today that will contrast the benefits of your invention?
 Note to Andy: Is there currently software that controls power consumption in servers? ]

+There really isn't anything done today by conventional manufacturers, unless you count minor attempts such as “shared fans”, which, while slightly (5%?) better than conventional designs, is actually the wrong way to go.
+Which means the following text doesn't make much sense, but maybe I'll go back and add some stuff about that.

-The above methodology, while providing some power reduction, does not provide a deterministic and repeatable minimum power server system.
+The above methodology, while providing small reductions in power consumption, does not provide sufficient gains in efficiency to really be considered as an efficient design or as a valuable proposition in the market place.
 Rather the servers produced under this standard methodology are generally specified by the size of the power supply provided to power the server and do not yield the significant power savings possible through the use of this art.